 Contribution to UK GDP

-During the COVID crisis, the economy incurred huge losses, estimated at £7 billion, according to the World Travel & Tourism Council, due to the travel restrictions imposed by the government.
-However, a strategy for the country’s recovery from this catastrophe was put in place for the coming months!
+During the COVID crisis, the economy incurred huge losses, estimated at £7 billion, according to the World Travel & Tourism Council, due to the government’s travel restrictions.
+However, a strategy for the country’s recovery from this catastrophe was implemented for the coming months!

 Decline in the UK Tourism Revenue

-The UK travel revenues and market were estimated at $12.6 billion in 2020 due to COVID-19 measures, down from approximately $37.57 billion in 2019, according to Statista.
+According to Statista, the UK travel revenues and market were estimated at $12.6 billion in 2020 due to COVID-19 measures, down from approximately $37.57 billion in 2019.
 This affected tourism in the UK, including spending on hotels, package holidays, and cruises.

 Vacation Rental Decline